 The TOC (

 id here.
-The structure of a nested TOC is also defined here.
+The structure of a nested TOC is also defined there.

-Additionally there can be a search function added to docusaurus.
+Docusaurus can be enhanced with a search function.
 It is integrated in the

 Do not insert another app id provided by Algolia if you are using the free plan from Algolia.
 Otherwise the search does not work because Algolia itself inserts the app id.
 There is no need for an app id with free plan.

-Error messages are also disṕlayed in the Browser console of an production Docusaurus.
+Error messages are also displayed in the browser console of a production Docusaurus.

-Presets are a bundle of themes and plugins, define the layout and offer functionalities like the search bar.
-More information about presets.
-The default preset is the classic one.
-A preset maintains one docs and one blog instance.
-If you want to serve multiple docs instance, e. g. for versioning you need to replace this property in the preset with multiple plugins in the configuration file.
+Presets are a bundle of themes and plugins that define the layout and offer functionalities like the search bar.
+Find more information about presets here.
+The default preset maintains one docs and one blog instance.
+If you want to serve multiple docs instances, e.g., for versioning you need to replace this property in the preset with multiple plugins in the configuration file.

 docs:false in the